 - Here, I have placed my cursor on “September” month and I could see KPI numbers for this month.

 Like this, we can create KPI charts in Power BI software to visualize target vs actual data.

 Note: Power BI KPI Dashboard file can also be downloaded from the link below and the final output can be viewed.

 Things to Remember

-- KPI requires proper data to create Power BI KPI visual.
+- KPI requires proper data to create Power BI KPI visuals.

-- Default KPI often mislead the reader because it doesn’t show the target axis line.
+- Default KPI often misleads the reader because it doesn’t show the target axis line.

 - You can import custom visuals from market place to create a different kind of KPI charts or visuals.

 This has been a guide to Power BI KPI.
 Here we discuss how to build KPI and Dual KPI visual in Power BI Dashboard with the help step by step example.
 You can learn more about Power BI from the following articles –